donaldmcguinn/jpss/README.md

 ### JPSS E-Blast

-This git is to host th eimages for the JPSS E-Blast on a monthly basis.
+This git is to host the images for the JPSS E-Blast on a monthly basis.